Kabering/themeansofproduction/README.md

 ## The Means of Production
 Build notes for a factorio server

-This is a place to make notes on the progress of our factorio build.
+This is a place to make notes on the progress of our factorio.

-Mostly to point out what needs to be build.